 - 1. The building principal or any other alternative administrator with nondiscrimination compliance responsibilities; or - 2.
-The District Compliance Officer; or - 2, If the complaint is against or involves the building principal or is against an individual to whom the principal reports, including a member of the School Board, the District Administrator; or - 3.
+If the complaint is against or involves the building principal or is against an individual to whom the principal reports, including a member of the School Board, the District Administrator; or - 3.
 If the complaint is against the District Administrator, the Board President.

-If the complaint is submitted to the building principal, District Administrator, or other administrator as identified above, that individual shall serve as, or designate, a complaint manager report the complaint to the District Compliant Officer.
-The complaint complaint manager shall be responsible for coordinating the processing of the complaint, including any attempt to mediate a possible resolution to the complaint, any investigation that may be necessary, and all communications with the individual(s) who submitted the complaint and other appropriate parties.
+If the complaint is submitted to the building principal, District Administrator, or other administrator as identified above, that individual shall serve as, or designate, a complaint manager.
+The complaint manager shall be responsible for coordinating the processing of the complaint, including any attempt to mediate a possible resolution to the complaint, any investigation that may be necessary, and all communications with the individual(s) who submitted the complaint and other appropriate parties.